celeritas-project/celeritas/CONTRIBUTING.rst

 :ref:`code_review`.
 Reviews should not be started until the "draft" status has been removed (if you marked it as a draft initially).
 Once a pull request is under review, *do not* rebase, squash, or otherwise alter the branch history.
-It causes GitHub to lose comments and break notifications.
+Such changes can drastically increase the difficulty of reviewing, because it may blend in a single commit both changes in response to a review *and* changes from upstream code.
+(Furthermore, it breaks GitHub notifications and makes it more difficult to find older comments.)
 You *can* merge the main upstream branch if your changes may interact with the upstream changes, and you *must* merge if they conflict.